XpresspaymentPTAD/xpos-smart-ext/README.md

 ## XpostSmart Extension Android

-This is a demo for easy integration of [Xpresspayments](https://https://www.xpresspayments.com.com) Ssmart POS application with your our supported terminals.
+This is a demo for easy integration of [Xpresspayments](https://https://www.xpresspayments.com.com) Xsmart POS application with your our supported terminals.

 ## Get Started